tekdogan/tekdogan.github.io/index.md

 ## Short Bio
-I am a research associate at [DIMA](https://www.tu.berlin/dima) / TU Berlin, and currently working on the project [NebulaStream](https://nebula.stream/).
+I am a research associate at [DIMA](https://www.tu.berlin/en/dima) / TU Berlin, and currently working on the project [NebulaStream](https://nebula.stream/).
-I am also a member of the graduate school of the [BIFOLD](https://www.bifold.berlin/) (Berlin Institue for the Foundations of Learning and Data).
+I am also a member of the graduate school of the [BIFOLD](https://www.bifold.berlin/) (Berlin Institute for the Foundations of Learning and Data).

 My research interests include Energy Efficiency, Benchmarking, and Performance Evaluation of the Distributed Stream Data Processing Systems.

 ---

-## Publications
+## Publications 📜
+_(in reverse chronological order)_

 - ### GPGPU Application for Signal Processing – An Implementation for DDC Algorithm
   - U. Bilgin, M. Sever, and **T. Tekdogan** • 2022 • Turkish National Software Engineering Symposium (UYMS) • December 2022 • _Accepted and [published](https://ekitap.atauni.edu.tr/index.php/16-ulusal-yazilim-muhendisligi-sempozyumu-bildiri-kitabi/) in the conference proceedings._